 Change up your weekend grilling with this tasty Grilled Chicken Caesar Salad with Creamy Light Dressing.
 The lettuce, bread and chicken are ALL grilled to perfection.

-Grilling lettuce seems totally counterintuitive, right?
-You’d imagine it would wilt and become totally creepy (at least that was what I imagined).
+Grilling lettuce seems totally counter intuitive.
+You’d imagine it would wilt and become totally well, creepy (at least that was what I imagined).

-Grilled romaine lettuce is still crunchy and the flavor turns to be deeper and smoky, actually giving the lettuce some flavor (which lighter varieties often do not have much of).
-Perfect for Grilled Chicken Caesar Salad with Creamy Light Dressing!
+Grilled romaine lettuce is still crunchy and the flavor becomes deeper and smoky, actually giving the lettuce some flavor (which lighter varieties often do not have much of).

 The dressing has been lightened up from the traditional classic version, still retaining the signature flavors but making it forgiving to our exposed summer waistlines.